fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 {% include alert.html class='danger' title='Weekly Reflection' text="
-For your weekly reflection this week, we're going to do a kind of a Final Course Reflection Warm-up.
+For your weekly reflection this week, we're going to do a kind of a Final Course Reflection Warm-up (still usual weekly reflection length).
 Reflecting on what we've done in the course so far, how well do you think the articles for this week establish/outline a productive future for understanding the relationship between nutrition, diet, and health?
 The more readings you can tie in from the course now, the easier and better your final will be.
 "%}